arthursjkim/pneumonia_x-ray_classification/README.md

 ## Overview
 According to the Center for Disease Control and Presentation (CDC), [15.7 out of 1000](https://www.cdc.gov/media/releases/2015/p0225-pneumonia-hospitalizations.html) children are diagnosed with pneumonia in a given year, and [~326K children ages 1-4 in the US died in 2018](https://www.cdc.gov/nchs/data/hus/2019/007-508.pdf) from pneumonia and influenza, the third leading medical-related causes of death.
 In addition, the Association of American Medical Colleges (AAMC) projected that the shortage of physicians in non-primary and non-surgical specialties (i.e. radiology) can reach up to [42,000 by 2033](https://www.aamc.org/news-insights/press-releases/new-aamc-report-confirms-growing-physician-shortage) in the US.
 Given that pneumonia is still a prevalent issue and that there may be a shortage of physicians who can diagnose patients, healthcare organizations may experience delays in care.

 Pneumonia can be diagnosed in several ways such as observing clinical features and symptoms, blood tests, and chest X-rays.
-Studies, such as [Htun, T.P., Sun, Y., Chua, H.L. et al.](https://www.nature.com/articles/s41598-019-44145-y), have stated that chest X-rays are the "gold standard tool for diagnosing pneumonia...whic can distinguish pneumonia from other respiratory tract infection."
+Studies, such as [Htun, T.P., Sun, Y., Chua, H.L. et al.](https://www.nature.com/articles/s41598-019-44145-y), have stated that chest X-rays are the "gold standard tool for diagnosing pneumonia...which can distinguish pneumonia from other respiratory tract infection."
 Based on another [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6377225/), the sensitivity, the ability of a test to correctly identify those with diease or true positive rate, of plain chest radiography in detection of pneumonia is 38-76%, and it is even less accurate when determining the etiology of pneumonia [(42-73%)](https://emedicine.medscape.com/article/1926980-overview#a1).

 In this project, we analyzed chest X-ray images of the lungs of children less than 5 years old and developed a image classifier model that can accurately classify if an X-ray image indicates that the child has pneumonia.
 By utilizing this model, health systems can accurately diagnose patients quickly and effectively, without the need of a physician.
 In addition, the model could lower the need for additional tests, such as ulstrasounds and CT scans, which could increase costs.